411 AQ E FRANCIS exterior 0031

 Franz-Josefs-Bahnhof, which is located on Julius-Tandler-Platz in Vienna's 9th District, was opened in its current, familiar form in 1978 and, alongside its core function as a railway station, can look back over a richly varying history of use.
 Efforts that have been made in recent years to lend the location a contemporary character with the name “Althan Quartier” have included a number of urban design studies related to the question of how the existing buildings can be remodelled in line with a wide range of new requirements and best integrated into its urban context.

 In addition to gaining the acceptance of the neighbouring population, the decisive objectives of the development project included the permeability to pedestrians, the opening up to Julius-Tandler-Platz, the creation of the broadest possible mix of uses and the obligatory densification of a central urban zone.
-The concept developed by DMAA in cooperation with JWA in ARGE AQ1 meets these requirements by very precisely addressing the existing buildings.
+The concept developed by DMAA in cooperation with JWA in ARGE AQ-Arch meets these requirements by very precisely addressing the existing buildings.

 The arguments for retaining this existing built substance are not only ecological but also include the great spatial quality and flexibility of this modular structure, which is imbued with the spirit of modernism.
 The generous opening up of the base creates the desired spatial relationship with Julius-Tandler-Platz and increases the attractiveness of the station concourse while establishing an inviting connection between the new urban terrace and the central courtyard via the station, which becomes the focal point of the neighbouring spaces with their largely public functions.